developer-student-club-thapar/officialWebsite/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors)specification.
-Contributions of any kind welcome!
+This project follows the specification of [all-contributors](https://github.com/all-contributors/all-contributors).
+Contributions of any kind are welcome!

 ## Community